timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 The next morning was cloudy and frigid.
 This was the first day on trail without clear blue skies and we were glad for our warmer clothing.
-I unfortunately realized that I had eaten through my food much more quickly than I had expected, and while the exit to Bishop was only a few days away, we also wanted to add the optional trek to Mt Whitney, the highest point in the continental US.
+I unfortunately realized that I had eaten through my food much more quickly than I had expected, and while the exit to Bishop was only a few days away, we also wanted to add the optional trek to Mt Whitney - the highest point in the continental US.

 At the junction to Crabtree Meadow, we took the turn towards Mt Whitney and set up camp at the base.
 We originally